 Today we will begin our excursion into the Shan State of Burma, several hundred miles from the border where you briefly crossed over just a couple days before.
 You will wake up early and travel to the hustle-and-bustle border town of Mae Sai.
 From there it is a walk across the bridge, before we get some lunch and board a private bus on the scenic ride back in time to the beautiful Kengtung valley.
 Our legendary Burmese staff will take us to a local school to interview students and teachers to learn about life in this part of the country.

 Because of the remoteness of this area, village visits will require some hiking through stunning terrain as you visit Hill Tribe communities including the Aki, the Akha, and the En tribes.

 As we begin to explore the area surrounding Kengtung, many of the issues that you learned about from your friends back in Mae Sot will begin to take on new meaning.
-You will see communities living with very limited resources throughout the region, and it will quickly become the norm to be interviewing people who have grown up with virtually access no health care or modern amenities.
-It will also become apparent why the students at the refugee School are so excited to take advantage of the education they can get there, given that children in much of the Shan State have no such opportunities beyond primary school.
+You will see communities living with very limited resources throughout the region, and it will quickly become the norm to be interviewing people who have grown up with virtually no access to health care or modern amenities.
+It will also become apparent why the students at the refugee school are so excited to take advantage of the education they can get there, given that children in much of the Shan State have no such opportunities beyond primary school.
 You’ll explore colorful markets and visit the homes of many of our staff members that are virtually unknown to other foreigners.